garrett-sutton/garrett-sutton.github.io/_drafts/engineers-of-victory.md

 operated by the British and got the "Funnies" nickname because they weren't standard at all.
 They were effective at what they were designed to do though.
+One example shined amongst the others to me.
-The one example that sticks out to me is that there was a tank with long tentacle like chains attached to it that would simply thrash the ground as the tank moved forward in an effort to set off any mines that were in the path of the tank.
+There was a tank with long tentacle like chains attached to it that would simply thrash the ground as the tank moved forward in an effort to set off any mines that were in the path of the tank.